Lazy22zz/UE5-RPG-Combat-Game/README.md

   TArray< TSubclassOf < UWarriorGameplayAbility > > ActivateOnGivenAbilities;
   ```
   We wrap up any types under `UWarriorGameplayAbility` that satisfy the requirements of `TArray<UClass *>`
-## 6, Synchronous and Asynchronous loading
+## 6, Synchronous and Asynchronous Loading
   In Unreal Engine C++, synchronous loading uses `LoadObject()` to load assets immediately, ensuring they are available before gameplay starts, while asynchronous loading uses `FStreamableManager::RequestAsyncLoad()` to load assets in the background without
   blocking the main thread.
-Synchronous loading is ideal for critical assets like the player's character, ensuring smooth startup.
-In contrast, asynchronous loading is best for non-critical assets like enemies, optimizing performance and reducing initial load times.\
+Synchronous loading is ideal for critical assets, such as the player's character, ensuring a smooth startup.
+In contrast, asynchronous loading is best suited for non-critical assets, such as enemies, which optimizes performance and reduces initial load times.\
 ## 7, Basic GameplayEffectHandle code
   ```c++
   // Create context